-On July 19, 2023, the Institution brought in an industry mentor to assist students for one class.
 On August 8, 2023, the Institution brought in a potential candidate for lead instructor.
 The Institution did not hire a replacement for G until September, which was after the Complainant withdrew from the Program.

-The Complainant withdrew from the Program on August 27, 2023 citing his feelings of being "misled", "unsafe" and not having received the education he was promised.
+The Complainant withdrew from the Program on August 27, 2023 citing the following: